 TL;DR: Buzz Lightyear should not freeze around humans if he doesn't think he's a toy.

 All the toys freeze when Andy or another human is around.
 Buzz is quite persistent throughout Toy Story that he is a real, bonafide spaceman.
 Yet, he freezes at the sight of Andy and other humans.
 Why?

-#7 on The Best Movies for Kidssee more on Toy Story
+#36 on The Most Rewatchable Moviessee more on Toy Story

 Movie: Monsters, Inc.